sj-distributor/create-react-boilerplates/README.md

 npm create react-boilerplates@latest
 ```

-Then follow the prompts!
-Run Project
+Then follow the prompts and run the project.

+For example, using yarn.

 ```
 cd <your-project-name>

+yarn

-yarn && yarn dev
+yarn dev
 ```